ZerBea/hcxdumptool/README.md

 Due to a bug in xhci subsystem other devices may not work at the moment: <br /> https://bugzilla.kernel.org/show_bug.cgi?id=202541

+Third party drivers may not compile or work as expected on latest kernels

 No support for a third party driver which is not part of the official kernel (https://www.kernel.org/) <br /> Report related issues to the site, from which you downloaded the driver

 No support for a driver which doesn't support monitor and packet injection, native <br /> If you need this features, do a request on www.kernel.org